National Atlas of Georgia: History of Georgia

 Historical maps explain the settlement and formation of Georgia's territory, including significant archaeological and architectural monuments over a period of 3000 years.
 Some large maps covering two pages show Georgia's unique wealth of historical monuments, museums and archaeological sites in detail.
 A special chapter is dedicated to the Dmanisi archaeological site, where archaeologists obtained important new information on early expansions of hominins out of Africa.
 In contrast to many early, single findings of the genus homo, the Dmanisi sites offer several skulls, skeletons and stone tools.
 The age is about 1.8 million years.
 The discovery of this group of skeletons and tools allows important conclusions concerning the society of the Dmanisi man or homo georgicus.

 All atlas texts are written by experts and list scientific references.
 Some topics are illustrated with spectacular pictures, as shown in the subchapter on karst.
 The atlas concludes with a list of more than 75 scientists who have contributed, and over 40 individuals, consultants and the technical team at the Vakhushti Bagrationi Institute of Geography, Tbilisi State University (TSU).
 The comprehensive information given by the National Atlas will assist everyone interested in studying the nature and culture of Georgia, and those who wish to contribute to further developments of Georgia, scientists as well as entrepreneurs and developers.
+On November 10, 2023, the Georgian National Academy of Sciences distinguished the National Atlas of Georgia with the Vakhushti Bagrationi prize (Laureate Diploma).